TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/MenuHierarchy.rst

 Single-file solution
 ====================

-What you can also do, is put everything into one file, e.g. Index.rst contains:
+What you can also do, is put everything into one file, for example Index.rst contains:

 .. code-block:: rest

    =======
    Chapter
    =======

    Topic 1
    =======

    Subtopic 1
    ----------

    some text

    Subtopic 2
    ----------

    some text

 The rendered result will look the same as the multi-file example above, meaning the menu hierarchy and the rendered headings on the page.

 .. tip::

    Whatever variant you choose, it depends what is already common practice in the manual you are working on and what is easiest to manage.